Remember having to write those boring and often pointless compare and contrast papers in school.

 Relevance vs. Quality

-Facebook Ads and Google AdWords both assign a score to advertisements on their platform.
+Facebook Ads and Google Ads both assign a score to advertisements on their platform.
 Although each score means different things, they have a similar effect on how your ad performs.

 The higher your score the more likely it is to be served to a user and the better it will perform.